Modeling Non-Gaussianities in Pulsar Timing Array data analysis using Gaussian Mixture Models: Conclusion

 \section{Conclusion}

 In this work, we introduced a method to model non-Gaussian features in PTA data by using GMMs as priors for the Fourier coefficients of stochastic processes.
 This approach enables analytical marginalization of the likelihood, making it computationally efficient and directly compatible with existing PTA analysis pipelines.
 We validated the method through simulations involving both single pulsar noise and common red noise processes, demonstrating that the model can robustly identify departures from Gaussianity using Bayesian model selection.
 The Bayes factor increases significantly in the presence of excess kurtosis, confirming the sensitivity of the approach to higher-order statistical structure.
 Furthermore, we applied the method to a more astrophysically motivated scenario involving a superposition of a Gaussian GWB and a few CGW sources.
 In this case, we showed that non-Gaussian features become detectable when a small number of loud sources dominate the signal, and that these features are suppressed once the deterministic CGWs are correctly modeled and subtracted.
 When a realistic GWB is generated from the superposition of the individual CGW emissions of a simulated population of SMBHBs, the non-Gaussianities are harder to detect and might require very large arrays of pulsars to increase their detectability.
+This is illustrated in Appendix ~\ref{app:bf_npsrs} where we show the Bayes factor $\mathcal{B}^{NG}_G$ for different sizes of array and varying excess kurtosis.

 One of the key outcomes of this study is the demonstration that posterior estimates of higher-order central moments, particularly the fourth moment (kurtosis), can provide complementary information beyond the PSD, which is typically inferred under the assumption of Gaussianity.
 By constructing posterior distributions for the higher-order moments from the Fourier coefficients, the model can capture statistical features such as heavier tails or asymmetries in the signal that are not accounted for in standard analyses.
 This opens up the possibility of using spectral refitting techniques that explicitly include these moments as informative observables \cite{Lamb_2023, Lamb_2024}.
 In particular, the excess moments may carry physical information about the population of GW sources, for example, indicating the presence of a few dominant binaries within an otherwise Gaussian background.
 Incorporating this information could help refine the characterization of the astrophysical origin of the signal and improve constraints on the source population models, especially in the intermediate regime where the number of contributing sources is not large enough for the central limit theorem to fully apply.